Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 2. Wasm module is instantiated (35μs cold start).

-No shared state between requests within the same process — Fastly prioritises determinism and isolation.
+No shared state between requests within the same process.
+Fastly prioritises determinism and strong isolation over state convenience.

 Rust Hello World